marmelab/react-admin/docs/RestClients.md

 # REST Clients

 Admin-on-rest can communicate with any REST server, regardless of the REST dialect it uses.
-Whether it's [JSON API](http://jsonapi.org/), [HAL](http://stateless.co/hal_specification.html), [OData](http://www.odata.org/) or a custom dialect, the only thing admin-on-rest needs is a REST client function.
+Whether it's [JSON API](http://jsonapi.org/), [HAL](http://stateless.co/hal_specification.html), [OData](http://www.odata.org/) or a custom dialect, the only thing react-admin needs is a REST client function.
 This is the place to translate REST requests to HTTP requests, and HTTP responses to REST responses.

 ![REST client architecture](./img/rest-client.png)